Skip to main content

 A well-regulated circadian rhythm, achieved through deliberate light and meal timing, prepares the body’s systems to respond optimally to peptide signals.

 Implementing these changes involves straightforward, practical steps.
 Prioritizing sun exposure shortly after waking for at least ten minutes helps to securely anchor the day’s rhythm.
 Establishing a consistent meal schedule, with the majority of calories consumed earlier in the day and the final meal finishing several hours before bedtime, synchronizes the body’s metabolic machinery.
-These foundational adjustments help regulate the body’s internal environment, setting the stage for to achieve its maximum potential.
+These foundational adjustments help regulate the body’s internal environment, setting the stage for peptide therapy to achieve its maximum potential.

 Intermediate